Fundacio-Bit/turisme-en-dades-rest-deprecated/README.md

 }
 ```

 Users are authenticated through the login endpoint in order to generate a signed JSON Web Token.
-JWT tokens will be passed in endpoint invocations in the authorization header.
+JWT tokens will be passed to endpoint invocations with authorization headers as bearer tokens ( `Authorization: Bearer AbCdEf123456` ).

 ### 3. Run